-After dropping off my kit at a friend’s lorry, my home for the next few days, we headed over to the media tent.
+After dropping off my kit at a friend’s lorry, my home for the next few days, I headed over to the media tent.
 A huge, smart marquee based in the heart of the Badminton complex.
-I exchanged my media ticket for a proper pass and signed in, was issued with a wi-fi code (essential as the locality is such a rural no signal area) and a lunch ticket – so no need to leave our desks and buy food later.
+I exchanged my media ticket for a proper pass and signed in, was issued with a wi-fi code (essential as the locality is such a rural no signal area) and a lunch ticket – so no need to leave desks and buy food later.

-As the sun decided to shine in the afternoon we set off to meet Rhea Freeman who is the PR rep for HiHo silver, a superb jewellery design company who was exhibiting at Badminton.
+As the sun decided to shine in the afternoon I set off to meet Rhea Freeman who is the PR rep for HiHo silver, a superb jewellery design company who was exhibiting at Badminton.
 It was great to talk directly to the company owners and really understand their products and design ethos but also see their customers and get an idea of what appealed to them.
 Badminton, for many is about the shopping as well as the event and we used our time to gather some new contacts and meet in person companies who we highlight via social networks.

 More writing, image editing and sharing followed and a constant look at the leader board with some interesting results.
 Following the end of competition each day there is a press conference where members of the press can ask the leading riders about their performance and hopes for the competition.
 At this point the BBC, fronted by Clare Balding, arrived and it was interesting to see some behind the scenes action and get an understanding of all that is involved.